 Soon the bus and Metro commuters join the corps-de-ballet, but not until the “poodliers” take to the sidewalks.
 As if on cue, out of the apartments appear countless stout and severe-looking women, all pulled at the leash by toy poodles and other apartment-sized mutts.
 Some of the women plié to scoop up and carry their dear little beasts, many wearing knitted poodle-warmers like miniature saddles, hurrying them to their morning duty.

-Now it is these poodles and mutts that give the sidewalks of Paris the unique balletic choreography that is to follow.
+Now it is these poodles and mutts that give the footpaths of Paris the unique balletic choreography that is to follow.
 For in defiance of every governmental plea and threat, the sidewalks of Paris are no sooner swept and washed clean, than these million or so cosseted canines turn them into the most treacherous litter box in the world.
 The city has gone so far to stencil little white dogs on the sidewalks with arrows pointing to the gutter, but one is just as apt to find the stencil itself used as a poodle-potty, as if to make the pungent point that nobody instructs a Paris pooch in defecatory protocol.
 Most recently the city has added a chorus of motorcyclists fitted with vacuums and disinfectant sprayers, but their manure-maneuvers are largely in vain.